 Michael Dorf is a partner in the firm’s Mergers & Acquisitions Group and is based in the San Francisco office.
 Michael has extensive experience in U.S. domestic and cross-border M&A transactions, carve-outs, venture capital financings, strategic investments, joint ventures and corporate partnering transactions.
 He has represented public and private companies, private equity funds and venture capital investors in the technology, media, telecommunications, biotechnology, health care, renewable energy, consumer products and other industries.
 In addition, Michael represents portfolio companies of private equity clients, handling day-to-day legal activities, add-on acquisitions, and other general corporate work.
 Michael joined the firm as a partner in 2008.
 From 2000 to 2008 he was a partner at other firms.

-Jennifer Carlson is a Corporate & Securities partner in Mayer Brown's Palo Alto office.
-Her practice focuses on capital markets and general corporate matters.
+Jen Carlson is a Corporate & Securities partner in Mayer Brown’s Northern California offices.
 She represents companies, investors, and underwriters in a wide variety of capital markets and finance transactions, including initial public, follow-on, and secondary equity offerings; investment grade, high yield, and convertible debt offerings; venture capital investments; and liability management transactions.
 Jen also represents buyers and sellers in tender offers, private equity investments, mergers and acquisitions, and other strategic transactions.
-In addition to her transactional practice, Jen counsels companies regarding securities law compliance, stock exchange listing requirements, fiduciary duties, corporate governance, and other matters.
+In addition to her transactional practice, Jen counsels companies in securities law compliance, stock exchange listing requirements, fiduciary duties, and corporate governance matters.

-Jen represents publicly traded and private companies, as well as the institutions and individuals that finance them, across a wide range of industries, including Life Sciences; Energy; Technology; Retail; Hospitality and Leisure; Insurance; and Financial Services.
+Jen represents publicly-traded and private companies, as well as the institutions and individuals that finance them, across a wide range of industries, including Financial Services; Technology; Life Sciences; Insurance; Real Estate; Energy; Retail; and Hospitality and Leisure.

 Before entering the legal profession, Jen had a career in the fields of biochemistry and genetics at Indiana University-Bloomington and Oregon Health Sciences University in Portland, Oregon, with published research in protein-protein and protein-nucleic acid interactions.

 Jen is named as a “Rising Star” in equity and debt capital markets by IFLR1000.
-Legal500 also recommends Jen in each of its capital markets categories: equity offerings, debt offerings, global offerings, and high yield debt offerings.
+Legal500 has also recommended Jen in each of its capital markets categories: equity offerings, debt offerings, global offerings, and high yield debt offerings.

 David Steuer is a civil litigator and trial lawyer at Wilson Sonsini Goodrich & Rosati, with primary emphasis in intellectual property matters, securities litigation, corporate governance matters, general commercial disputes, and employee/trade secrets issues.